-Rishi Vasistha is considered to be one of the most famous rishis of all time by the Hindus.
-He left the earth after teaching many good lessons to the people around him and is believed to be credited as the chief author of Mandala 7 of Rig Veda.
+Rishi Vasishtha is one of the most revered sages of all time.
+After teaching the people around him many good lessons, he left the earth and is believed to be credited as the chief author of Mandala 7 of Rig Veda.

-Brahmarishi Vasistha is a prominent figure in both the Ramayana and Mahabharata period.
+Brahmarishi Vasishtha is a prominent figure in both the Ramayana and Mahabharata period.
 His name has also been associated with one of the seven stars, a constellation in the northern sky.
-The name of seven stars is given after the Seven Sages, known as Saptarishi.
+The name of the seven stars is given after the Seven Sages, known as Saptarishi.

-Yoga Vasistha is a syncretic medieval era text that presents Vedanta and Yoga philosophies.
-It is written in the form of a dialogue between Rishi Vashistha and Lord Rama, about the nature of life, human suffering, choices as the nature of life, free will, human creative power, and spiritual liberation.
+Yoga Vasishtha is a syncretic medieval-era text that presents Vedanta and Yoga philosophies.
+It is written in a dialogue between Rishi Vashistha and Lord Rama about the nature of life, human suffering, choices as the nature of life, free will, human creative power, and spiritual liberation.

-According to the Bhagavata Purana, Rishi Vasistha is one of the mind-born (Manasputra) sons of Lord Brahma.
+According to the Bhagavata Purana, Rishi Vasishtha is one of the mind-born (Manasputra) sons of Lord Brahma.
 He completely devoted himself to the goodness and welfare of the world.
-Vasistha started his hermitage on the banks of river Saraswati and went on teaching the Vedas to hundreds of his disciples daily.
+Vasishtha started his hermitage on the banks of river Saraswati and taught Vedas to hundreds of his disciples daily.
 This was the reason why he was called the Kulapati in those times.

-He got married to Arundhati, who is well known for her virtues and devotion to her husband.
-There is a small star close to Vasistha in the Great Bear or Saptarshi Mandal.
-Which, they have named it after Arundha.
-Among the Hindus, the bride is shown the star and she worships the star, after the wedding.
-It is a symbolic acceptance of the ideal of virtue and devotion by the bride.
+He married Arundhati, who is well known for her virtues and devotion to her husband.
+A small star is close to Vasishtha in the Great Bear or Saptarshi Mandal, named after Arundhati.
+Among the Hindus, the bride is shown the star and worships the star after the wedding.
+It is a symbolic acceptance of the bride’s ideal of virtue and devotion.

 Shakti – Vasishta’s Son

-Shakti was the son of Rishi Vasistha who was a saint too, just like his father.
-Once a king was passing him by in his chariot but didn’t move aside, even after he saw the saint.
+Shakti was the son of Rishi Vasishtha, who was a saint, too, just like his father.
+Once, a king passed him by in his chariot but didn’t move aside, even after seeing the saint.
 Out of anger, Shakti cursed him to become a demon.
-Later, the demon finally killed Shakti as well as the other sons of Vasistha.
-But forgiveness was in veins of Vasistha.
-He freed that demon (the king) of the curse Shakti had forced him into, once.
+Later, the demon finally killed Shakti, as well as the other sons of Vasishtha.
+But forgiveness was in the veins of Vasishtha.
+He freed that demon (the king) of the curse Shakti had forced him into once.
 At last, the king realized and felt ashamed of what he did to Vasistha’s family.

 The Arrival of Vishwamitra

-Harischandra was the King of Ayodhya, who was a disciple of Vasistha.
-Once Vishwamitra challenged Vasistha upon the fact if Harischandra would ever lie or not.
-Vasistha firmly said that he would never lie, even if he is kept in the worst of the situation.
-But Vishwamitra wanted to enter into a forced controversy with Vasistha and he did.
-But at last, Vasistha was right, that he would never lie and hence Vishwamitra lost.
+Harischandra was the King of Ayodhya who was a disciple of Vasishtha.
+Once Vishvamitra challenged Vasishtha upon the fact if Harischandra would ever lie or not.
+Vasishtha firmly said that he would never lie, even if kept in the worst situation.
+But Vishvamitra wanted to enter into a forced controversy with Vasishtha, and he did.
+But at last, Vasishtha was right, that he would never lie, and hence Vishwamitra lost.

-Vishwamitra was very much desperate in getting recognition of a Brahmarshi.
-He wanted to become equal to Vasistha and wanted to gain powers equal to him.
-He also requested Lord Brahma to grant him the powers of a Brahmarshi so that he gains powers equal to him.
-But then one day he realized that it was the ego inside him that did not let him become powerful and good like Vasistha.
+Vishwamitra was very much desperate to get recognition as a Brahmarshi.
+He wanted to become equal to Vasishtha and gain powers equal to his.
+He also requested Lord Brahma to grant him the powers of a Brahmarshi so that he could gain powers equal to his.
+But then, one day, he realized that his ego did not let him become powerful and good like Vasishtha.

-He then fell in front of Vasistha and pleaded for forgiveness for every bad thing that he had done to Vasistha these years.
-It was then that Vasistha recognized him as a Brahmarshi and granted him the powers like the ones he had as a great saint of all times.
+He then fell in front of Vasishtha and pleaded for forgiveness for every bad thing he had done to Vasishtha these years.
+It was then that Vasishtha recognized him as a Brahmarshi and granted him the powers like the ones he had as a great saint of all times.